comet-toolkit/unc_website/source/specification/draft-v0.1/unc_specification.rst

      - `err_corr_dim1_form="random"`
    * - `err_corr_dimi_params`
      - `list[str | float | int]`
-     - Parameterisation `params`
+     - Parameterisation `params` (can omit if none required)
      - `err_corr_dim1_params=[1,2,3]`
    * - `err_corr_dimi_units`
      - `list[str]`
-     - Parameterisation `units`
+     - Parameterisation `units` (can omit if none required)
      - `err_corr_dim1_params=["second", "K"]`

-The following example of a dataset again shows a `"temperature"` variable associated with two uncertainty components - `"u_calibration"` and `"u_noise"`.
+The following example dataset again shows a `"temperature"` variable associated with two uncertainty components - `"u_calibration"` and `"u_noise"`.

-Here, `"u_calibration"` is defined to have a systematic error-correlation in the `lat` and `lon` dimensions, and random in `time` dimension (perhaps, there is a recalibration between the measurements at each time step!).
+Here, `"u_calibration"` is defined to have a systematic error-correlation in the `lat` and `lon` dimensions.
+In the `time` dimension, an explicit error-correlation matrix is defined with the variable `err_corr_calibration_time`.

-`"u_noise"` have a error-correlation defined random in all dimensions.
+`"u_noise"` has is defined has having uncorrelated errors in all dimensions.

 .. code-block::